Pottery RESIDENCY — Q&A & Practical Information

 HOW MUCH GUIDANCE/CONTACT TIME DO I GET?

-We include welcome tour and basic intro to materials/equipment at the start of your residency to introduce you to the equipment and guided tour around the premises.
+Our 2 week program includes welcome tour and basic intro to materials/equipment at the start of your residency to introduce you to the equipment and guided tour around the premises.

-The rest of your stay here is fully self-directed.
 You may book individual lessons during your stay, but if you feel you will need more guidance please reach out beforehand so a comprehensive course structure may be devised for you individually.

 We also have a fantastic guest lecturer Laura, who teaches traditional pinch pot coil-building skills and reduction wood firing.